Visas, permits, residence

 Who can immigrate to SA?South African immigration law aims to protect the health and security of South Africans, as well as their rights to employment opportunities in the country.
 South Africa has a vast reserve of unskilled and semi-skilled workers.
 Generally, a prospective immigrant to South Africa should not follow an occupation for which there are already sufficient people available to meet the country's needs.
 Unskilled and semi-skilled workers, in particular, will not usually be accepted as immigrant workers in South Africa.
 Conversely, immigrants who are in a position to contribute to the broadening of South Africa's economic base will be welcomed.
 Applications by skilled workers in occupations for which there is a shortage in the country are encouraged – particularly applications by industrialists and other entrepreneurs who wish to relocate their existing businesses or establish new concerns in South Africa.

-RequirementsBecause of the need to create job opportunities for South African workers, prospective immigrants should be seriously committed to investing their assets, skills and experience for the benefit of themselves and the people of South Africa.
+What are the requirements for immigration?Because of the need to create job opportunities for South African workers, prospective immigrants should be seriously committed to investing their assets, skills and experience for the benefit of themselves and the people of South Africa.
+If you wish to immigrate permanently to South Africa, you should be of "good and sound character" and not follow an occupation in which there are already sufficient people available to meet the country's needs.
+In order to make an application for a permanent residency permit, applicants must first submit representation to the Minister of Home Affairs motivating why he or she should be declared not to be a prohibited person or an undesirable person.
 All applications for permanent residence are considered individually on merit by an autonomous statutory body, the Immigrants Selection Board.
-If you wish to immigrate permanently to South Africa, you should be of "good and sound character" and not follow an occupation in which there are already sufficient people available to meet the country's needs.
-Immigration requirements are aimed at individual selection and all applications for permanent residence are considered on merit by an autonomous statutory body, the Immigrants Selection Board.

 - have been made a job offer within certain conditions;